Volunteers for Israel

 Volunteers for Israel (VFI) is an American non-profit 501(c)3 organization that volunteers to do civilian work in Israel, open to both Jews and non-Jews.
-It is most famous for doing civilian work on Israeli Defense Forces bases in partnership with Sar-El.
+It is most famous for doing civilian work on Israel Defense Forces bases in partnership with Sar-El.

 The organization began in 1982, during the 1982 Lebanon War.
 Today, VFI has evolved from its initial focus on aiding the military to providing what it calls ‘Volun-Touring’ opportunities.
 These opportunities encompass a wide range of Israel’s broad history and culture.
 Volunteers now help in hospitals, assist on farms, participate in archaeological digs, support the IDF, and engage in various other community-oriented projects as well as touring the country and getting familiar with Israeli culture and history.

-Presently VFI's six Volun-Tour programs in Israel are: VFI Mission: Feed the Soldiers;
+Presently VFI's eight Volun-Tour programs in Israel are: VFI Mission: Feed the Soldiers;